Kuuuube/KuuubeTD/README.md

 ## Usage

-Find your tablet's ROM version then use the applicable version:
+Find your tablet's ROM version then use the applicable version.
+To find your tablet's ROM version, follow [Finding ROM Version](./finding_rom_version.md).

 ### [Wacom IVe 1.4](./wacom_ive_1_4.md)